tomas-vidal/CodeRoom/README.md

 # CodeRoom: A Collaborative Coding Web App

-CodeRoom is a real-time collaborative coding web app that enables users to write and share code together in a virtual "room".
-When you enter a room by inputting a unique code, you’re able to see and interact with the code in real time alongside others.
-All code written by anyone in the room is immediately visible to everyone, ensuring smooth collaboration and instant feedback.
+CodeRoom is a web app designed for real-time collaborative JavaScript coding.
+It allows users to write, share, and edit JavaScript code together in a virtual "room".
+By entering a unique room code, users can instantly collaborate, with all code changes visible to everyone in the room in real time.
+This project was created as an experiment using WebSockets (via SignalR) to go beyond the typical chat app.

-By sharing the same room code, users can invite others to join the same collaborative space, making it easy to pair up or work together on coding projects.
+Users can invite others to join their room by sharing the room code, enabling seamless collaboration for pair programming or group coding projects.

 ---